USEPA/RAQSAPI/README.md

 > keyring::has\_keyring\_support()

-then set the keyring used to access AQS datamart (make sure to replace the text in the angled brackets with your specific user information):
+then set the keyring used to access AQS Data Mart (make sure to replace the text in the angled brackets with your specific user information):

 > library(“keyring”) keyring::key\_set(service = “AQSDatamart”, username
 > = “<user email account>”)

 a popup window will appear for the user to input their keyring information.
-Enter the AQS Datamart credential key associated with the AQS user name provided, then hit enter.
-Now the AQS Datamart user credential is set using keyring.
+Enter the AQS Data mart credential key associated with the AQS user name provided, then hit enter.
+Now the AQS Data Mart user credential is set using keyring.

 To retrieve the keyring to use with RAQSAPI load the keyring package and